iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 [^sddp]: To be more precise, we work with hydrothermal dispatch problems, where one must decide between many sources of energy (hydro, thermal, renewable) to supply a certain power demand taking into account the uncertainties of the future.
-For example: hydro is cheap and clean but you risk running out of water if you use all of it and next month turns out particularly dry.
+For example: hydro is cheap and clean, but you risk running out of water if you use all of it and next month turns out particularly dry.
 Finding the best energy dispatch is once again solved via dynamic programming.

 [^dp-name]: Even Richard Bellman admittedly [chose because of that](https://en.wikipedia.org/wiki/Dynamic_programming#History).

 ## On Decision Making and State Machines

-Before delving into dynamic programming, we first have to establish a few concepts.
+Before delving into dynamic programming per se, we first have to establish a few concepts.
 After all, it's always best to know which problems you intend to solve before learning a method to solve them, right?